leomonta/templetizer/README.md

 ## Why?

 I prefer using `C` over `C++`, especially after the `C23` standard was released, but this means I don't have access to `C++`'s `templates`
-So if I need to use a data structure either i structure it to take `void*`, element sizes, and do a lot of casting or I'm forced to copy paste the entire code changing the type it operates on.
-Forcing me to keep multiple quasi-identical files updated if I find any bugs in them.
+So if I need to use a data structure either I structure it to take `void*`, element sizes, and do a lot of casting or I'm forced to copy paste the entire code changing the type it operates on, forcing me to keep multiple quasi-identical files updated if I find any bugs in them.

 Also this [talk](https://www.youtube.com/watch?v=rX0ItVEVjHc&t=4290s) from Mike acton